Group of runners on a park road at dusk

 Quick rule of thumb

-When you finish, ask:
+When you finish, ask yourself:

 Could I run easy again tomorrow?